NSHipster/articles/2014-04-14-xcode-plugins.md

 ## Extending Xcode

-In a similar vein to what [Brett Victor writes about Learnable Programming](http://worrydream.com/LearnableProgramming/), these plugins push the boundaries of what we should expect from our editors, adding context and understanding to code without obscuring the meaning.
+In a similar vein to what [Bret Victor writes about Learnable Programming](http://worrydream.com/LearnableProgramming/), these plugins push the boundaries of what we should expect from our editors, adding context and understanding to code without obscuring the meaning.

 ### Inspect `NSColor` / `UIColor` Instances